Isabela, Basilan: Municipality of Isabela

 The conversion into a province, and the creation of municipalities ensured that Basilan's sparsely populated areas were "given" to Muslim warlords and surrendering MNLF Commanders by Presidential fiat, as a form of bounty or reward for laying down their arms.
 The once-progressive First-Class City of Basilan was emasculated beyond recognition, having been reduced to an area exactly One-Kilometer radius within the Isabela Poblacion.

-Under martial law, Basilan had its first military governor in the person of Col. Tomas G. Nanquil Jr., then the Brigade Commander of 24th Infantry Brigade stationed in Basilan.
-There were three vice governors during his tenure as military governor.
-Col. Nanquil served for about a year and half.
+Under martial law, Basilan's first military governor was Col. Tomas G. Nanquil Jr., then serving as commander of the 24th Infantry Brigade stationed in the province.
+During his tenure, he was assisted by three vice governors and served for approximately one and a half years.

 Before Basilan was converted to a province, it had three regular municipalities, Isabela, Lamitan, and Maluso which are districts of the city of Basilan.
 Even when Col. Nanquil was appointed Military Governor, the city of Basilan was still functioning under Mayor Brown until December 31, 1975, due to its territorial boundary dispute with the Province of Basilan.

 The second military Governor was Rear Admiral Romulo M. Espaldon.
 Due to his numerous functions and responsibilities as Commanding General of the Armed Forces of the Philippines' Southern Command (SouthCom), South Sulu Sea Frontiers Command, overall military supervisor of Mindanao, Deputy Chief of Staff of the AFP and Regional Commissioner for Islamic Affairs in Region IX, Adm.
 Espaldon could not possibly attend to his duties as Military Governor of Basilan.
 To this effect, he designated Col. Florencio Magsino, Brigade Commander of the 21st Infantry Brigade as Military Supervisor for Basilan and Officer-In-Charge.
 His Deputy Brigade Commander Col. Recaredo Calvo ably assisted Col. Magsino.
 When Col. Magsino was appointed Superintendent of the Philippine Military Academy (PMA) in Baguio and Col. Calvo was recalled to Headquarters, Col. Alfredo Rillera assumed command of the Brigade and became the Military Supervisor of Basilan.
 He was succeeded by Col. Salvador Mison.
 Col. Augusto Narag Jr., later replaced him.
 The last military Supervisor was Gen. Rodolfo Tolentino, consequently, the first military with a star rank to be appointed Military Supervisor in Basilan.
 Admiral Espaldon was the last military governor of the province, his term lasted until December 31, 1975.

 On December 11, 1975, President Marcos appointed then Vice Governor for Administration Asan G. Camlian, a thrice-elected City Councilor, which later led to the appointment of Ricardo G. Mon as the first municipal mayor of now reinstated municipal government of Isabela.
 On New Year's Day 1976, Isabela, therefore, regained independence as the capital town of Basilan province.